-APPENDIX F STUDENT HANDBOOK SIGNATURE PAGE
+APPENDIX E STUDENT HANDBOOK SIGNATURE PAGE

 The Student Handbook is stored on our school web site, and is found under the "Our School" tab.
-All required signature forms are available in the online handbook.
+All required signature forms are available in the online handbook. it will be reviewed in class, it is your responsibility to familiarize yourself with the entire document.